pkalivas/radiate/docs/index.md

 </div>

 ___
-As of `05/09/2025` Python bindings are in active development.

-Radiate is a powerful Rust library designed for implementing genetic algorithms and artificial evolution techniques.
+Radiate is a powerful library for implementing genetic algorithms and artificial evolution techniques.
 It provides a fast and flexible framework for creating, evolving, and optimizing solutions to complex problems using principles inspired by natural selection and genetics.
-With an intuitive, 'plug and play' style API, Radiate allows you to quickly test a multitude of evolutionary strategies and configurations.
+The core is written in Rust and is available for Python.

 <div class="grid cards" markdown>